gmazoyer/ansible-role-netbox/README.md

     netbox_database_password: netbox
     netbox_database_host: localhost

-Where to get Netbox and which version:
+Where to get NetBox and which version:

-    netbox_version: v2.3.3
+    netbox_version: v2.3.4
     netbox_git_url: https://github.com/digitalocean/netbox.git

-Where to install Netbox:
+Where to install NetBox:

     netbox_install_directory: /opt/netbox

-FQDN accepted when trying to reach Netbox, a error 400 will be sent back to the user if he does not use one of the listed FQDN:
+FQDN accepted when trying to reach NetBox, a error 400 will be sent back to the user if he does not use one of the listed FQDN:

     netbox_config_allowed_hosts: ['localhost', 'netbox.example.com']